 Smell the Flowers at Vancouver's Best Gardens

 If you want to venture further afield, Victoria on Vancouver Island is only a 30-minute flight or a 90-minute ferry ride away.
-The city is home to many public gardens, including the world-famous Butchart Gardens, which is a delight any time of year, but especially in the spring.
+The city is home to many public gardens, including the world-famous Butchart Gardens, which is a delight at any time of year—but especially in the spring.

 Play Outside (Again)

 Watch the Whales

-Whale watching season runs from roughly April to October for Vancouver (and nearby Vancouver Island), and seeing some of the huge creatures is one of the best things to do in the spring.
-Visitors may spot grey whales (usually in April and May), orcas, and a wide variety of other sea mammals in Vancouver.
-You might also get lucky and see nesting eagles and foraging bears alongside the ocean.
-Whale watching tours run from Granville Island, Coal Harbour, and other locations range from open Zodiac high-speed boats to covered vessels.
-Most boats head out into Howe Sound towards Vancouver Island and the waters close to Victoria.
-The confluence of the Fraser River and the Pacific Ocean near the Vancouver International Airport in Richmond is often a rich wildlife-spotting area as whales gather to feed on the fish and other sea life that are attracted to the area.
-Local tour companies include Vancouver Whale Watch, Wild Whales Vancouver, and others.
+Whale watching season runs from roughly April to October for Vancouver (and nearby Vancouver Island), and seeing some of these huge creatures is one of the best things to do in the spring.
+Visitors may spot gray whales (usually in April and May), orcas, and a wide variety of other sea mammals in Vancouver.
+You might also get lucky and see nesting eagles and foraging bears on the shore.
+Whale watching tours run from Granville Island, Coal Harbour, and other locations, and tour companies use boats such as Zodiac high-speed vessels and covered boats.
+Most boats head out into Howe Sound toward Vancouver Island and the waters close to Victoria.
+The confluence of the Fraser River and the Pacific Ocean near the Vancouver International Airport in Richmond is often a rich wildlife-spotting area, as whales gather there to feed on the fish and other sea life attracted to the area.
+Tour companies include Vancouver Whale Watch and Wild Whales Vancouver.